 It’s that time of the year again: the plants are just about to stick their heads out of the ground, and shop owners are already considering moving on from bikinis and sunglasses.
 The soil is still soaking wet and messy from winter, and the first optimists are running around in flip-flops!
 And the more you have experienced theses seasonal changes, the more you become aware that the seasons are way too short!

 The room was slowly filling up with the employees.
 One after the other they took their seats and didn’t look too pleased: the speech that I was about to be holding did interrupt the longed-for transition from their dinner to a well-deserved drink at the bar!
 So this left me with the task to ensure that those snaring away during my talk would not animate the others to follow suit.

-The guys made a depressed impression, or maybe clueless, when I joined them at the bar.
+The guys made a depressing impression, or maybe clueless when I joined them at the bar.
 They seemed to have all agreed on the fact that something was changing fundamentally – and that it would involve all of them.

 But as much as they were in for a change, like in all those endless debates with clients and commissioners, the change happening right now was quite something different, and they didn’t had a clue how to deal with the situation: it seemed that their very existence was at stake!